averyhiebert/vim-roguelike-challenge/README.md

 # Controls

 Basically, most movement commands from vim will also work.
 Use `hjkl` (or arrow keys, if you insist) to move, `d`+movement to attack, `yy` to pick up items at your current location, and `"rp` to drop the item in register `r`.
-Familarity with vim is a plus, but not required; who knows, maybe this'll even have educational value?

-Many other commands exist, but they will generally require an amulet to use.
+Consult the "cursor movement" section of a [vim cheat sheet](https://vim.rtorr.com/) for more info.
+Not all commands are implemented, but many are (with some natural modifications to suit gameplay).
+However, they will generally require an amulet to use.
 Try out the "vimtutor" starting class to experiment with all available commands.

-VimRC has built-in documentation in the form of a `:help` command.
+VimRC is self-documenting in the form of a `:help` command.
 For instance, to learn about controls try `:help controls`.
 A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users,

 # License